- StandardsNational Standards

 - drive safety in health and social care

 achieve our organisational objectives towards safer, better, care Our consultation programmes are designed to make it as easy as possible for people to give us their views and collaborate with us.
 For example, we produce draft standards for consultation, so anyone who has an interest in them can give their views - whether online, pen and paper or in person.
 This feedback is then used to inform our final standards.
 The Authority is a member of the Health and Social Care Regulatory forum which publishedguidelines for consultation .

-HIQA has launched a five week public consultation on new Draft Information Management Standards for National Health and Social Care Data Collections and is asking the public to give feedback on these draft Standards.
-The closing date for feedback in 5pm Monday 15 August 2016.
+HIQA has launched a public consultation on new Draft Information Management Standards for National Health and Social Care Data Collections and is asking the public to give feedback on these draft Standards.
+The closing date for feedback has been extended to 5pm Friday 9 September 2016.
 Click here for more information or to give your feedback.